itzmunene/gallery/ReadMe.md

 Updated _config.js with the Atlas URI (mongodb+srv://...) replacing <USERNAME> and <PASSWORD>.

 Confirmed successful connection from server.js to Atlas.
+Needs to be secured with secret files to keep credentials off _config.js file.

 Milestone 2: Basic Pipeline